ADS-B Data Link

 What is ADS-B data link?

-How many data links does ADS-B have?
+How many tyeps of data link does ADS-B utilize?

 Three.
-1090,UAT and VDL M4.
+1090ES,Universal Access Transceiver (UAT) and VDL M4.

 What are the advantages and disadvantages of the three ADS-B data links?